Concealed Carry Accidental Discharge: What You Need to Know

 2. Improper Storage

-Improper storage might occur if someone carrying a concealed weapon removes it and stores it somewhere else temporarily — again, often when the person is in the restroom.
+Improper storage might occur if someone carrying a concealed weapon removes it and temporarily stores it elsewhere.

 Improper storage can also mean failing to wear a holster during concealed carry.
 Some firearm owners merely tuck their guns into their waistbands.
 However, using a proper holster can be safer because holsters prevent accidental trigger contact.